-Illustrations of Accounting standards
+Illustrations of Accounting standards and Financial Reporting

 - Accounting for investment in associated entities [link]

-- Accounting for lease [link]
+- Accounting for leases [link]

 Samsung Electronics has laid the blame for its exploding Galaxy Note 7 handsets on the devices’ batteries, pointing the finger at overheating caused by design and manufacturing defects.
 The Guardian was quoted as saying on 23 January 2017.
 The Guardian further reported that "At a press conference on Monday, Samsung officials said exhaustive tests on tens of thousands of devices and batteries had ruled out any problems with the device’s hardware or software."
 [Read more]

 Samsung incurred liabilities for the explosion in 2016, in terms of recalled products, and the cancellation of many sub-contracting and advertising agreements.
 The costs to Samsung amounted to 5 billion US, according to the Financial Times.